 Tips When Taking A Cycle Tour of Old Goa:

 1/ The Cycle Tour of Old Goa with Adventure Breaks costs ₹1,870.00 and takes approx 3 hours running between 15:30 to 19:00 hrs.
 Each tour can take from one to six cyclists.

 2/ The tour includes the use of 21-speed geared hybrid/mountain bicycle, a helmet, a visibility vest, mineral water and a guide.

-3/ They recommend you take camera, sun lotion and sunglasses.
-Recommended clothing is a tee shirt and shorts OR long sleeved shirt and long track pants if you get easily sunburned and trainers/sneaker for shoes.
+3/ They recommend you take a camera, sun lotion and sunglasses.
+Recommended clothing is a tee shirt and shorts OR long-sleeved shirt and long track pants if you get easily sunburned and trainers/sneaker for shoes.

 4/ You need to be of an okay fitness level to carry out this tour however you will not be cycling for more than 3 hours.
 The longest distance cycled is from the start point to Old Goa and back again.
 If your fitness levels is partially poor then inform Adventure Breaks and they will arrange the starting point to be within Old Goa itself.
 You need to have the fitness to at least walk up the hill to Chapel of Nossa Senhora de Monte which is the only strenuous part of the tour.

 Do you think the Cycle Tour of Old Goa is a great idea?
 Have you ever been on a trip like this?
 Please comment below.
 Don’t forget to subscribe (It’s free!) to my blog for more posts like this and interesting travel tips.